mahesh-singh/post/RabbitMQ.md

 ##Elements
 **Producer** create message and send (publish) into message broker (RabbitMQ).
 Message must have to parts: a payloads and a label.
 Payload is data and it can be anything from a simple JSON to MPEG-4 file.
 Label describe the payloads and how rabbitMQ will determine who should get the copy of message.
 The communication between publisher and rabbitMQ is one directional and fire and forget.

-**Consumer** on the other hand attach to brocker and subscibe to a queue to get the message.
+**Consumer** on the other hand attach to broker and subscribe to a queue to get the message.

 ![Producer and Consumer in RabbitMQ](https://github.com/mahesh-singh/post/blob/master/img/produce_consumer_rabbitmq.jpg)